Do you ever feel like you’re sleepwalking through life with no real idea of what you want?

 - They motivate individuals to search for better strategies and to plan ahead.

-Time Management – Time management is a useful skill across many facets of life including goal setting.
-While setting goals are commonly considered to be a specific time management behavior (Macan, Shahani, Dipboye, & Phillips, 1990), time management is also required in order to successfully accomplish a goal.
+Time management is a useful skill across many facets of life including goal setting.
+While setting goals is commonly considered being a specific time management behavior (Macan, Shahani, Dipboye, & Phillips, 1990), time management is also required to successfully accomplish a goal.
 If we do not properly consider the timescale required to attain a goal, we will inevitably fail.

 Additionally, the time we allocate to planning our goals directly impacts task performance – the more time spent on the planning stage, the more likely we are to succeed (Smith, Locke, & Barry, 1990).